T. M. Scanlon: Contractualism

 Regarding how moral principles are derived from the contractualist formulation, when considering whether a principle can be rejected we must take into account the consequences, in general, of its being accepted, not only the consequences of the particular actions that it allows.
-Because we cannot be sure about who will be affected by a principle, and how they will be affected, we must draw on our experience of life and consider the "generic reasons" which individuals are likely to have, as a result of their general circumstances, to reject a principle.
+Because we cannot be sure who will be affected by a principle or how they will be affected, we must draw on our experience of life and consider the "generic reasons" people are likely to have, as a result of their general circumstances, to reject a principle.
 In order to determine whether a principle is reasonably rejectable, we must impartially weigh these generic reasons against each other, and exercising our judgement, draw a conclusion about what the weight of reasons support.
-Given the motivation of finding principles for the general regulation of society that no-one could reasonably reject, if the weight of reasons support a certain conclusion then it would be unreasonable to reject that conclusion.
+Given the motivation of finding principles for the general regulation of society that no one could reasonably reject, if the weight of reasons support a certain conclusion, it would be unreasonable to reject that conclusion.
 Importantly, principles can only be rejected by individuals; aggregation of reasons across individuals is not allowed.
-So if the generic reasons of an individual carry more weight than any other individual's generic reasons, then his generic reasons are (for the most part) decisive in determining principles.
+So if someone's generic reasons carry more weight than anyone else's generic reasons, then his generic reasons are (for the most part) decisive in determining principles.

-The generic reasons which are open to consideration under the contractualist formulation are any reasons which we judge as relevant to reasonable rejectability.
-This requires that we exercise our judgement in determining whether such reasons would be suitable grounds for mutual recognition.
-Therefore, that a principle would negatively affect a person's well-being is not the only kind of reason which may be brought against a principle.
+The generic reasons that are open to consideration under the contractualist formulation are any reasons we judge as relevant to reasonable rejectability.
+This requires that we exercise our judgment in determining whether such reasons would be suitable grounds for mutual recognition.
+Therefore, that a principle would negatively affect a person's well-being is not the only kind of reason that may be brought against a principle.
 Other considerations, such as how a burden would be imposed by a principle, can serve as reasonable grounds for rejection.

-While contractualism only provides an account of that central part of morality which deals with what we owe to each other, Scanlon writes that this part of morality is related to the broader realm of morality in complex ways.
-There is pressure for the morality of what we owe to each other to acknowledge the values included in the broader realm of morality insofar as principles which don't make room for these values could be reasonably rejected.
+While contractualism provides an account only of the central part of morality that deals with what we owe to each other, Scanlon writes that this part of morality is related to the broader realm of morality in complex ways.
+There is pressure for the morality of what we owe to each other to acknowledge the values included in the broader realm of morality insofar as principles that make no room for these values could be reasonably rejected.
 In turn, these values must accommodate the dictates of what we owe to each other to the extent that they involve relations with others, who have separate moral standing.

-Reasons Fundamentalism
+Reasons fundamentalism

-In his 2009 John Locke Lectures at Oxford, Scanlon argued in favor of what he calls "Reasons Fundamentalism."
+In his 2009 John Locke Lectures at Oxford, Scanlon argued in favor of what he calls "reasons fundamentalism."
 This is "the thesis that there are irreducibly normative truths about reasons for action."
 Scanlon refined and published this material in his book Being Realistic about Reasons.